with white flecks

 illustrated in the inset photo under C.

-hirundinina in Hoover, 2006.
+hirundinina in Hoover, 2006 and given its own entry in the 2019 printing as "Alison's swallowtail slug".
 It was named after Dr. E. Alison

 Photo: CP: 10

 mm: found by PF; Maalaea Bay, Maui; Oct 21, 2002.